• English

 Type guard to check if a Result is a Success .

-@function@typeParamT - The type of the success value.@paramresult - The Result to check.@returnstrue if the result is a Success, otherwise false.@example
+@function@typeParamR - The type of the result to check.@paramresult - The Result to check.@returnstrue if the result is a Success , otherwise false.@example

 import { Result } from '@praha/byethrow';